 There are different types of supports that are used in Piping Design.
 Depending upon the application, those can be roughly divided into load-bearing supports, restraints, and vibration absorbers.

 - Load bearing and hanger supports are used to carry the weight of the piping system.
 Simple resting support and hangers.

 - Restraints restrict the movements due to thermal and dynamic loads acting in the piping system.
 Guides, line stops, and anchors fall under this category.

-- Guide restricts lateral and vertical movements and allows axial movements, whereas line stops (or axial stops) restricts axial and vertical movements and allows lateral movements.
+- Guide restricts lateral and vertical movements and allows axial movements, whereas line stops (or axial stops) restrict axial and vertical movements and allows lateral movements.

-- Anchor support prevents all movements in all directions.
+- Pipe Anchor support prevents all movements in all directions.

 - All the above support may be used as single support or in a combination.

 The most economical and efficient way to support the piping is to simply rest the piping on a rigid support structure.
 Being supported with rigid supports, the pipe will either generate a potentially huge upward force when the pipe expands downward or leave the support inactive i.e. lifting off when the pipe moves upwards.
 This is the case where stress engineers suggest using spring hanger support

 Whenever rigid supports in the system are not taking load due to their thermal movement or rigid support may cause an overloading effect to equipment connection, spring hanger pipe supports are used to share some of the loads and to keep the piping system safe without affecting expansion stresses.
 We can understand this scenario with a simple example here.
 Refer to Fig. 1.
 This piping system of a pipe size of 6 inches (150 NB) is connected to a nozzle on a horizontal vessel.
 To sustain the weight of the system, we have added two resting support in between and an anchor at the end.